Yellows

 23. Lollipop – Small 1” ping pong, pale lemon/yellow translucent, very “sweet” fruits “litter” the huge 6 ft. “modestly climbing” plants.
 One of my very first favorites!
 Fruits may tend to crack, if additional moisture (rain) hits after fruits have started to change color.
 Racemes of 4 to 6 hang in clusters.
 Outstanding flavor….savor!
 Great for “children” of all ages and will sell out at farmers’ markets once you give them that one taste!
 Ind.
 60-80 days Pkt…$3.00

-24. M’s Mystery (not Yellow Brandywine) – New for 2024!
-This was a heavy producer with ALL the looks and flavour of our typical Brandywines, but the size just wasn’t there!
+24. M’s Mystery (not Yellow Brandywine) This was a heavy producer with ALL the looks and flavour of our typical Brandywines, but the size just wasn’t there!
 Highly recommended for your garden if you are looking for a great flavoured medium sized yellow tomato!
 Pkt…$3.00

 25. M’s Mystery Yellow Roma – An exciting shape in the roma category.
 More chubbier than most, with a pointed tip.
 Like a “San Marzano“, only in bright yellow!
 Excellent production.
 Plants were taller than usual, coming in over 4 ft.
 Pkt…$3.00